-Although there was no government, these conventions succeeded in creating coalitions and representatives of Palestinians public who spoke on behalf of them, essentially by representing their case in number of delegations sent to speak to foreign leaders, government, and public as will.
+Although there was no government, these conventions succeeded in creating coalitions and representatives of Palestinians public who spoke on behalf of them, essentially by representing their case in a number of delegations sent to speak to foreign leaders, government, and public as well.

-Throughout the British mandate period, until the Nakba, we can catch a glimpse of existence practices of public diplomacy that can be distinguished within four types:
+Throughout the British mandate period, until the Nakba, we can catch a glimpse of existing practices of public diplomacy that can be distinguished within four types:

 - Delegations Diplomacy: Another characteristic of Palestinian diplomacy in the same period.
-Consisted on creating committees to travel abroad and communicate directly with Arabs public leaders, Arab governments and western governments as will.
+Consisted of creating committees to travel abroad and communicate directly with Arabs public leaders, Arab governments and western governments as well.
 This type of PD depended -again- on personalities from Palestinian’s rooted-families and dignitaries.

 The resurrection and the Revolution Diplomacy ( 1964 – 1986)( Seeking the statehood )

-Between 1952 to 1964, A number of Palestinian militias and movements adopted armed resistance and started to emerge on surface through launching attacks on Israel from bases in the Gaza and west-bank. due to some Arab leaders feared that these organizations might became out of control, Egyptian President, Gamal Abdel Nasser asked Ahmed Shukairy in 1964 about the possibility of establishing a political body that can represent the Palestinians under its umbrella, in which he did in the same year.
+Between 1952 to 1964, A number of Palestinian militias and movements adopted armed resistance and started to emerge on the surface through launching attacks on Israel from bases in the Gaza and west bank. due to some Arab leaders feared that these organizations might become out of control, Egyptian President, Gamal Abdel Nasser asked Ahmed Shukairy in 1964 about the possibility of establishing a political body that can represent the Palestinians under its umbrella, in which he did in the same year.

-The recognitions of international organizations of PLO as “sole legitimate representative of the Palestinian people”came in 1974, and by this, we can answers the most important question, “were the Palestinians qualified – at that time – can call their communications with foreign public Public Diplomacy?, since they did not have a normal state?”
+The recognition of international organizations of PLO as “sole legitimate representative of the Palestinian people” came in 1974, and by this, we can answer the most important question, “were the Palestinians qualified – at that time – can call their communications with foreign public Public Diplomacy?, since they did not have a normal state?”
 The answer, as seen above says yes.

 Raise of Revolution Diplomacy